What are communication disorders?

 Prevention of communication disorders

 Specific preventive measures to reduce the incidence of communication disorders are not known at this time.
-However, early detection and intervention can address the developmental needs and academic difficulties to improve the quality of life experienced by children with communication disorders.
+However, early discovery and action can address the developmental needs and academic difficulties.
+This will help to improve the quality of life experienced by children with communication disorders.